LSeu-Open/Enhanced-BioResearch/README.md

 The aim is to empower scientists like you to work more efficiently and effectively.

-Please note that while this page offers valuable resources, it is not exhaustive.
-Additionally, inclusion in this collection does not imply full endorsement of every item listed.
+Please note that while this page offers valuable resources, it is not exhaustive and does not list all individual tools.
+Furthermore, inclusion in this collection does not imply full endorsement of every item listed.

 We welcome contributions!
 Feel free to open a pull request (PR) to enhance the repository.